Red Rose

 • Indicating time and location

-In Year 9 students revist the communicative functions taught in Year 7 and 8 and introduce the functions of:
+In Year 9 students revisit the communicative functions taught in Year 7 and 8 and introduce the functions of Year 9:

 Key Stage 3